hoodiecrow/ConsTcl/README.md

 ```

-__read-expr__
+__read-expr__ procedure

 The procedure `` read-expr `` reads input by reading the first available character and delegating to one of the more detailed reading procedures based on that, producing an expression of any kind.
 A Tcl character value can be passed to it, that character will be used first before reading from the input stream.
-If the end of file is encountered before an expression can be read in full, the procedure returns end of file.
+If end of file is encountered before an expression can be read in full, the procedure returns end of file (`` #EOF ``).

 <table border=1><thead><tr><th colspan=2 align="left">read-expr (internal)</th></tr></thead><tr><td>?char?</td><td></td></tr><tr><td><i>Returns:</i></td><td>an expression or end of file</td></tr></table>